Picasso Museum – Barcelona, Spain

 • One of the world’s largest collections of Picasso’s early work

-• Beautiful medieval palaces
+• Beautiful medieval palaces in El Born

 • Paintings, drawings, ceramics, and personal pieces

-• Insight into Picasso’s connection to Barcelona
+• Insight into Picasso’s early development and Barcelona years

 Why It’s Worth Visiting